Fatty Liver (cont.)

 - Does nonalcoholic fatty liver disease occur in children?

 - Find a local Gastroenterologist in your town

-What is the relationship between nonalcoholic fatty liver disease and the metabolic syndrome?
+What is the treatment for nonalcoholic fatty liver disease?

 Find out what women really need.